 How to get there

-From the intersection of Route 28 and Route 30 in the Town of Long Lake follow Route 30 toward Tupper Lake.
-Continue for about 2-miles to Endion Road on the left.
-Follow Endion Road for 2-miles or so to the trailhead for Owl's Head on the right.
+From the intersection of Route 28 and Route 30 in the town of Long Lake, follow Route 30 toward Tupper Lake.
+Continue for about 2 miles to Endion Road on the left.
+Follow Endion Road for another 2 miles to the trailhead for Owls Head Mountain on the right.
 A large parking area is located at this point.

 Past the intersection you will start an easy downhill hike.
-In 0.4 miles you will come to the Shore of Lake Eaton.
+After 0.4 miles you will come to the shore of Lake Eaton.
 A trail continues around the lake and is part of a snowmobile trail.
-Continue if you would like, but the conditions are various and tend to be very wet.
-Different vantage points out over the lake can be has along the snowmobile trail.
+Continue if you would like, but the conditions vary and tend to be very wet.
+Different vantage points out over the lake can be seen along the snowmobile trail.

 Trailhead to Lake Eaton – 1.6 miles